Margaret Wood (fashion designer)

 Margaret Wood (born 1950) is a Navajo-Seminole fiber artist, fashion designer, and quilt maker.
 Though she began her career as a teacher and librarian, Wood switched to fiber arts to allow her to express her creativity.
 She published Native American Fashion: Modern Adaptations of Traditional Designs, which for four decades was the only book focused on traditional native clothing and how it was modified in contemporary design.
 From 1990, Wood primarily became a quilter, displaying her works at numerous featured exhibitions throughout the United States, including such venues as the American Craft Museum in Manhattan; the Heard Museum of Phoenix, Arizona; the Riverside Metropolitan Museum of Riverside, California and the Wheelwright Museum of the American Indian of Santa Fe, New Mexico, among many others.

 Early life

 Margaret Wood was born in 1950 in Parker, Arizona to Helen Mae (née Watchman) and Charlie Wood.
 Her mother was a Navajo and her father was Oklahoma Seminole.
 Her mother was raised at Fort Defiance on the Navajo Nation, and became a teacher in Poston and later in Tuba City.
 Her father grew up in Oklahoma as part of the Seminole Nation of Oklahoma and was a carpenter.
 She learned to sew from her mother when she was about nine years old.Completing her secondary schooling, Wood attended Arizona State University on a full scholarship from the Navajo Nation.
 She graduated with a bachelor's degree in education in 1971.
-She obtained a Master's Degree in Library Science from the University of Denver, Denver Colorado in 1973.
+She obtained a master's degree in library science from the University of Denver in 1973.